 NOTE: Only unitary business group members are to be included on this form.
-Affiliated non-unitary members are not to be included on Form CR.
+Do not include affiliated non-unitary members on Form CR.

-Form CR is used to calculate the "taxable income under the laws of the United States" (36 M.R.S.A. § 5102(8)) of a unitary business.
+Form CR is used to calculate the taxable income under the laws of the United States (36 M.R.S. § 5102(8)) of a unitary business.
 Taxable income under the laws of the United States of a unitary business is: